 Handoffs can change from team to team, ICP tier to ICP tier, and product to product.

 Next, pull some reports to see at what lifecycle stage sales became involved in winning opportunities to objectively determine what has been most successful to date.
 Use this to further define or refine your process.

 Finally, once everyone agrees on the terms of your lifecycle stages and when and how sales should be tapped to jump in, update your CRM, marketing automation platform, and other technology to accommodate these newly agreed-upon handoff guidelines.

-2. Disparate Systems
+2. Disparate Systems Leave Room for Challenges

 There are literally hundreds of tools that your sales and marketing teams could use to run their individual motions, but that will result in an endless list of options for your marketing operations team to deal with.